IVCM HERITAGE SIPP

 - Commercial Property and Land in the UK

-Please note that although the above investments are acceptable under legislation, Heritage must complete full due diligence on an investment to confirm it’s acceptability before it can proceed.
-Please contact us if you would like us to confirm an investment’s permissibility prior to submitting Please note: Investments can go down as well as up in value; past performance is no guarantee of future performance; clients should always take appropriate professional advice on investments.
+Please note that although the above investments are acceptable under legislation, Heritage Pensions Limited must complete full due diligence on an investment to confirm it’s acceptability before it can proceed.
+Please contact us if you would like us to confirm an investment’s permissibility prior to submitting.
+Please note: Investments can go down as well as up in value; past performance is no guarantee of future performance; clients should always take appropriate professional advice on investments.
 Please note that certain investments may require a higher level of investor sophistication due to the increased risk they carry and further declarations may be required.
 Please see our Investment Guide for further details.

 No, you can hold all or part of your money in the default interest bearing SIPP Bank Account held in your name until you are ready to invest.